 You can deregister from a module and the exams in AlmaWeb no later than four weeks before the end of the lecture period.
 The prerequisite for this is that the exam is the first attempt.
 After that, you can only withdraw from an exam for an important reason.

-In the case of a second re-take exam, you will also need a public health certificate.
+In the case of a second re-take exam, you will need to submit a public health certificate.

 Public Health Certificate